mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ## Highlights

 - I'm rebooting my blogging course from 2020.
-- htmx is pretty good but not everything I wished it could be.
+- htmx is pretty good but not everything I wish it could be.
 - I'm [looking for a buyer for Is It Keto](/notes/buy-is-it-keto/), my old keto website.

 ## Rebooting Hit the Front Page